artembaechka/flipper-esctester/README.md

 ## Usage

-- Connect the Servo PWM input to **A7** Flipper Zero in.
+- Connect the ESC PWM input to **A7** Flipper Zero in.
 - Enable 5V output in the GPIO menu or plug-in USB-C charging cable.
 (If you're supplying power from an external power source, make sure it has common ground with the flipper GND)
-- Start the Servo Tester app
+- Start the ESC Tester app
-- Move servo required positions using controls bellow
+- Press OK for arm a controller (some controllers needs this)
+- Use arrow keys for edit ESC power

 ## Controls